-The financial statements have been prepared on the historic cost basis.
+The financial statements have been prepared on the historic cost basis, except for financial assets at fair value through profit or loss which are measured at fair value.
 The principal accounting policies applied in the preparation of these financial statements are set out below.
 The policies have been consistently applied to all periods presented, unless otherwise stated.
 All amounts presented are stated in US dollars, being the syndicate's functional currency, and in millions, unless noted otherwise.